lgtanimoto/CulturalCSBytes/API.md

 }
 ```

-## Conclusion
+## Miscellaneous

-Hopefully this exhausted all the API requests necessary and the possible responses that you can receive for each.
-If not, please let me know.
-Also please let me know if you ever get something like this:
+Please let me know if you ever get something like this:

 ```
 {